Translating Terrorism in Bangladesh

 Sarah said…’I am interested in adopting a baby girl around in December/early January.
 I am Bangladeshi living in Philadelphia.
 If you could give me your phone number and a way to contact you.
 I would appreciate it.’

 Now, for various reasons, the scenario has changed.
-Although actual data is sparse, there are some Bangladeshi-American families who want to adopt children from Bangladesh.
+Although actual data is sparse, some Bangladeshi-American families want to adopt children from Bangladesh.
 Organizations like Hope International even started a Bangladesh-specific adoption program to help willing parents.
 Anyone interested in adopting a Bangladeshi child may find the following information useful.

 〉〉 Selecting your adoption service provider